Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Each vertebra in your spine has facets (flat surfaces).
 They touch where the vertebrae fit together.
 This forms a facet joint.
 Each facet joint has at least two medial branch nerves.
 They are part of the nerve pathway to and from each facet joint.
 A facet joint in your back or neck can become inflamed (swollen and irritated).
 Pain messages may then travel along the nerve pathway from the facet joint to your brain.

 Medial branch nerves in each facet joint send and carry messages about back or neck pain.
 Destroying a few of these nerves can keep certain pain messages from reaching your brain.
 This can help bring you relief.
+The relief typically lasts for months to years.

 Risks and complications are rare, but can include: